benoram/cfn-cloudformation-stacksets/README.md

 ## Prerequisites
 [AWS CLI](http://docs.aws.amazon.com/rekognition/latest/dg/setup-awscli.html)

-## Setup
+## Setup roles
-By convention, scripts like this that are deployed account-wide are deployed to us-east-1 (N. Virginia)
+Before you can deploy stacksets, you need to deploy roles.
+The CloudFormation script in this repo creates the necessary roles and permissions to support StackSets.

+Using bash, run the following commands
 ```
 aws cloudformation create-stack --region us-east-1 --stack-name aCloudFormationStackSets --template-body file://./cfn-cloudformation-stacksets.yaml --capabilities CAPABILITY_NAMED_IAM
 ```

 ## To deploy stacks across all regions for a given account

-Using bash... (via terminal on my Mac)
+Using bash, run the following commands
 ```
 # Create the stack set.
 This will be the container for instances created below. cfn-myscript.yaml is the name of your cloudformation script you want to run everywhere.
 aws cloudformation create-stack-set --stack-set-name MyStackSet --template-body file://./cfn-myscript.yaml